jazzyisj/save-tts-messages/README.md

     skip_none: '{{ skip_none|default(false) }}'

-Then call with `skip_none` set to `false` if you want the no saved messages messaage to play.
+Then call with `skip_none` set to `false` if you want the no saved messages message to play.

     - service: script.play_or_save_message
       data: